Xi Jinping encumbered by the ghost of Jiang Zemin - ExBulletin

 Xi Jinping encumbered by the ghost of Jiang Zemin

-ANALYSIS – The death of the former president awakens nostalgia for a bygone era, while anger rumbles against power.
+ANALYSIS The death of the former president awakens nostalgia for a bygone era, while anger is brewing against those in power.

 Correspondent in Asia

-You are too young, too nafs, Jiang launched in 2000, with sparkling eyes, calling on Hong Kong journalists to imitate the rigor of their American counterparts in a rambling conversation, full of flavor.
+You’re too young, too naive, Jiang launched in 2000, eyes twinkling, calling on Hong Kong journalists to emulate the rigor of their American counterparts in casual, flavorful conversation.
 A familiarity that contrasts with the imperious coldness of Xi, who harshly lectured Canadian Prime Minister Justin Trudeau for having

 |